Taxation of international executives

-The national social security scheme applies to expatriates who has resided for at least six months in Indonesia, except for Pension contribution, which is not mandatory for expatriates.
+The national social security scheme applies to expatriates who have resided and worked for at least 6 months in Indonesia, except for pension contribution, which is not mandatory for expatriates.
 If the salary is not borne or paid by a local employer, no contributions are possible.

 Employer and employee